Wyntuition/jekyll-now/todo/03-work-project.md

 ## TODAY

-- RUN p2 tests on preview
+- RUN p2 tests on preview (- test on 1% dataset)

 - TESTS
-    - test on 1% dataset
         - REF to be able to merge;
         - DEF joined can't run in p1 right? (compare increase in perf of one major test)
     - ignored tests; failing count test